Shipment Details

 Every LCL shipment is billed on W/M (weight-measurement) units.
 One W/M unit equals the higher of: (a) your actual gross weight in tonnes, or (b) your volume in CBM.
 Carriers apply the formula chargeable W/M = max(weight_tonnes, volume_CBM).
 A 5 CBM, 2,000 kg shipment charges as 5 W/M (volume wins).
 A 5 CBM, 6,000 kg shipment charges as 6 W/M (weight wins).

-Step 2 — Multiply by the lane rate per CBM
+Step 2 — Apply the quoted lane rate per W/M

 Step 3 — Add fixed and variable surcharges